Judicial Scrivener Guide For Property Registration in Japan

 3. Property management under guardianship

-So, judicial scriveners will support their clients' management of their properties under a guardianship system and act as guardians or conservators to help manage the property on their clients' behalf.
+In such cases, judicial scriveners will support their clients' management of their properties under a guardianship system and act as guardians or conservators to help manage the property on their clients' behalf.

 Judicial scriveners will prepare the necessary documents for real estate-related legal matters such as civil trials, conciliation, waivers of inheritance, divorces, summary courts, and other civil affairs.